Tea in Asia

 Tea In Asia – from China, tea traveled to Japan, Tibet, India, and Sri Lanka with the tea drinking culture taking roots in those countries.

-Tang Dynasty trade also carried tea from Yunnan to Tibet where the strong flavor of compressed tea became a favorite in the extreme cold of the Himalayas.
-Here the tea is combined with yak butter and salt to make a stronger brew that is then taken with tsampa, a Tibetan grain staple.
+Tang Dynasty trade also carried tea from Yunnan to Tibet.
+The strong flavor of compressed tea became a favorite in the extreme cold of the Himalayas.
+Here, the tea is combined with yak butter and salt to make a stronger brew.
+This brew is taken with tsampa, a Tibetan grain staple.
 Introduced at about the same time as Japan, tea became universal in Tibet by the 13th century and remains so to this day.

-An agricultural disaster that wiped out the predominant coffee crop on the island of Sri Lanka in the mid 19th century forced plantations to switch to tea.
+An agricultural disaster wiped out the predominant coffee crop on the island of Sri Lanka in the mid 19th century.
+Because of this, the plantations were forced to switch to tea.
 This became a stroke of good luck as Ceylonese teas became very popular in the British Empire.
 In fact, many parts of the former Empire came to equate generic black tea with the term Ceylonese tea.

 The tea diaspora in Asia has resulted in greater varieties of tea available to the connoisseur.
-What was once a medicinal herb transformed into a drink that served as a cultural touchstone ranging from the tropics all the way to the Himalayas and the shores of Japan.
+What was once a medicinal herb has been transformed into a beverage enjoyed by many around the world.
+Today, tea is served as a cultural touchstone ranging from the tropics, to the Himalayas, and the shores of Japan.